-- Are 1.1 percent of America's total public road miles. - Are 6 percent of all miles under the jurisdiction of state departments of transportation. - Carry 24 percent percent of all vehicle miles of travel (VMT) across the country. - Cost \$129 billion to build over 35 years. - Will cost nearly \$2.5 trillion to rebuild over the next 50 years; with declining federal dollars, the states will have to pay more than \$1.8 trillion, nearly three-fourths of the total investment.
+- Are 1.1% of America's total public road miles. - Are 6% of all miles under the jurisdiction of state departments of transportation. - Carry 24% percent of all vehicle miles of travel (VMT) across the country. - Cost \$129 billion to build over 35 years. - Will cost nearly \$2.5 trillion to rebuild over the next 50 years; with declining federal dollars, the states will have to pay more than \$1.8 trillion, nearly three-fourths of the total investment.

-The International Bridge, Tunnel and Turnpike Association (IBTTA) is the worldwide association for the owners and operators of toll facilities and the businesses that serve them.
-Founded in 1932, IBTTA has members in more than 20 countries and on six continents.
-Through advocacy, thought leadership and education, members are implementing state-of-theart, innovative user-based transportation financing solutions to address the critical infrastructure challenges of the 21st century.
-For more information, visit www.IBTTA.org or join us on Twitter @IBTTA or #TollRoads
+IBTTA is the worldwide association of toll facility owners and operators and the businesses that serve them.
+Founded in 1932, IBTTA has members in more than 20 countries on six continents implementing state-of-theart, innovative, user-based transportation financing solutions to address the critical infrastructure challenges of the twenty-first century.
+Through advocacy, thought leadership, and education, IBTTA has become the world's leading resource on highways and tollways.
+Follow us on Twitter @IBTTA and join the conversation at #TollRoads.
+For more information, visit: www.IBTTA.org